fiveorbs/wire/docs/index.md

   implementation.
 See [PSR-11 Containers](container.md).
 * If an object needs additional method calls after instantiation to be properly initialized you can use the [`Call`](call-attribute.md) class attribute.
+* To override or change the default behaviour of the resolvers, or to handle literal values, you can annotate callables and constructros with the [Inject Attribute](inject-attribute.md).